Morning Joy

-Morning Joy, subtitled Live at Sunset Paris is a live album by saxophonist Steve Lacy which was recorded in France in 1986 and first released on the hat ART label in 1989.
+Morning Joy, subtitled Live at Sunset Paris is a live album by saxophonist Steve Lacy, recorded in France in 1986 and first released on the hat ART label in 1989.
 The album was reissued in 2001 as Morning Joy and 2015 as Morning Joy...Paris Live with an additional track.

 Reception

-The Allmusic review by Steve Loewy called it a "glorious set of pieces performed live in the mid-'80s by one of Steve Lacy's sterling working groups" stating "Morning Joy may not break any new ground, but it should provide considerable listening pleasure, both for those already familiar with the miraculous world of Steve Lacy and for those who are entering it for the first time".
+The AllMusic review by Steve Loewy called it a "glorious set of pieces performed live in the mid-'80s by one of Steve Lacy's sterling working groups" and stated, "Morning Joy may not break any new ground, but it should provide considerable listening pleasure, both for those already familiar with the miraculous world of Steve Lacy and for those who are entering it for the first time".